Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 Aphids are attracted to weak and stressed plants.

-Be sure to water your plants regularly and fertilize them on a regular basis.
+Be sure to water your plants regularly and fertilize them regularly.

 In addition, it is essential to inspect your plants regularly for signs of stress or damage.